codidact/uptime/README.md

 # uptime
-Simple self-hosted configurable up-or-down checking tool, sending updates to StatusPage.
+Simple self-hosted configurable up-or-down checking tool, sending notifications via email (for example to StatusPage) or Discord webhook.

 ## Install
 You'll need Ruby and Bundler installed as a prerequisite.